JhayJhay001/NETWORKWALKS-B083B-WK1-PM1-CYBERSECURITY-LAB-SETUP-BY-JONAH-JONAH/README.md

 The main objectives of this project are to:

-- Install and configure VirtualBox.
+- Set up and configure VirtualBox for the cybersecurity laboratory.
-- Install/import Kali Linux as a virtual machine.
+-Install and configure Kali Linux as a virtual machine.
-- Create a private **NAT Network** for the cybersecurity lab.
+-Establish a private NAT Network for the lab environment.
-- Configure network connectivity for Kali Linux.
+-Configure and test network connectivity within Kali Linux.
-- Assign a consistent IP address to the Kali VM.
+-Assign a stable IP address to the Kali Linux virtual machine.
-- Verify network connectivity and DNS resolution.
+-Test internet connectivity and confirm DNS resolution.
-- Take a clean VM snapshot for recovery.
+-Create a clean VM snapshot to enable easy recovery.
-- Document the complete setup process.
+-Record and document the entire laboratory setup process.
-- Prepare the environment for future cybersecurity projects.
+-Prepare the virtual environment for future cybersecurity and penetration-testing projects.
 ---

 ## 🛡️ Purpose of the Lab